 Newborn to four weeks old

 In their earliest weeks, formula-fed babies need small amounts of formula every few hours, throughout the day and night.
 This means that if necessary, you might be waking Baby up to feed.
-As Baby gets close to her one-month birthday, though, you might notice that her hunger starts to follow a more predictable schedule, and that she can consume more formula now at each feeding.
+As Baby gets close to his one-month birthday, though, you might notice that his hunger starts to follow a more predictable schedule, and that he can consume more formula now at each feeding.

 - Frequency of feeding: Every 2-3 hours